-There is a big debate as to which type of sunscreen is the best, so this article will explain the main differences and help you make an informed decision when it comes to choosing the right one for you.
+There is a big debate about which type of sunscreen is the best, so in this article, I will explain the main differences between chemical and physical sunscreens and show you how to choose the right one for you.

-Physical or mineral sunscreens protect your skin by physically blocking and deflecting UV light away (hence the name) and in order to do so they have to contain two ingredients:
+Physical or mineral sunscreens protect your skin by physically blocking and deflecting UV light away (hence the name) and to do so they have to contain two ingredients:

-Due to the gentle ingredients they contain, physical sunscreens are less likely to irritate sensitive skins and also have a longer shelf life than chemical formulas.
+Due to the gentle ingredients they contain, physical sunscreens are less likely to irritate sensitive skins and have longer shelf life than chemical formulas.

 Ingredients in Physical Sunscreens.